Augustine-ebuka/book/README.md

 ### 6 React Typescript**: The frontend is developed using React JS with Typescript, offering a dynamic and efficient user interface.

+## Note
+- i have not implemented the the Phone number verification though unavailability of free API that offer phone number verification.